Author picture Phil Leggetter

 • Filters: You can define event filters in Event Grid to filter events in or out depending on the contents of the event, such as the subject, the event type, and fields within the event JSON payload.
 That gives you finer-grained control than topics alone.

-Event Grid doesn't offer in-flight processing, though.
+Event Grid doesn't offer complex in-flight processing, though.
 Instead, you'd need to route events out to an external processor and back into Event Grid.
 Nor does Event Grid offer event storage, beyond what it needs to enable retries.
 All event data is automatically deleted after no more than 24 hours.

 Azure Event Grid scaling and resilience